Non-relativistic quantum theory consistent with principle of locality: Quantum interaction between the perturbed and non-perturbed sub-regions

 where $\Psi_{0i},~\Psi_{Pi}$ is non-perturbed and perturbed wave function of $i$-th particle, respectively.

-When the distance between particles is big enough and $t_0=0$, then for $i$-th particle approximate formula holds $\vartheta_P=t-d_i/v_P$ ($d_i$ denotes distance between the particle, where initial perturbation was introduced, and $i$-th particle).
-So the bigger local time delay $\Delta_i \vartheta=\vartheta_P-t=-d_i/v_P$ will be observed for distant particles with bigger $d_i$ as a result of finite speed of the wave function perturbations propagation.
+When the distance between particles is big enough and $t_0=0$, then for $i$-th particle approximate formula holds $\vartheta_P=t-d_i/v_P$ where $d_i$ denotes distance between the particle, where initial perturbation was introduced, and $i$-th particle.
+Obviously, as a result of finite speed of the wave function perturbations propagation, at the same local time the bigger global time delay $\Delta_i t=d_i/v_P$ will be observed for distant particles with bigger $d_i$.